Hamilton, Ohio: Great Miami River Flood 1913

+Following the 1913 flood, residents realized that the only way to prevent future flooding was to deal with protection on a watershed basis.
+Citizens from all the major cities in the Miami Valley—Piqua, Troy, Dayton, Carlisle, Franklin, Miamisburg, Middletown, and Hamilton—gathered together to find a solution and worked with legislative representatives to draft enabling legislation to create the Miami Conservancy District.
+The legislation was passed by the state and signed into law by Governor James Cox.
+The Miami Conservancy District withstood several legal challenges, and by 1915 it hired an engineering staff to develop plans for valley-long channel improvements, levees, and storage basins to temporarily retain excessive rains.
+The system was designed to withstand rains and flows that would be up to 40% greater than those of the 1913 flood.
+It was completed in 1923.
+Since then, the system has retained excess water more than 1,000 times, thereby preventing flooding.
+The Miami Conservancy District was the first of its kind in the nation and has been an example of flood control protection.
+It is unique for having been developed, built, and supported financially just by those who benefit.
+The Miami Conservancy District is financially supported by an assessment on each property that was affected by the 1913 flood, related to the present value of the property because it is not at risk of flooding.
+All the other areas within the District are assessed because they benefit by reducing or eliminating danger to infrastructure, commerce, and transportation.

+20th century to present

 In the 1920s, many Chicago gangsters established second homes in Hamilton.
 This gave Hamilton the nickname "Little Chicago".
 Some of these men appeared to have invested in what became an active district of gambling and prostitution.
 During World War II, the military declared the entire city off-limits to its enlisted personnel because of its numerous gambling and prostitution establishments.
 Madame Freeze's and the long row of prostitution houses along Wood Street (now called Pershing Avenue) were notorious among soldiers.
 Factories in Hamilton converted their operations to support the war effort, manufacturing military supplies, such as tank turrets, Liberty ship and submarine engines, and machined and stamped metal parts.

-With the 1950s came the construction of the new interstate highway I-75, part of a nationwide system and one which bypassed the city.
-A decision made to reduce traffic through the city resulted in cutting it off from the newest transportation network, and businesses were drawn to areas outside with access to the highway.
+With the 1950s came the construction of the new interstate highway, I-75, part of the nationwide system.
+It bypassed Hamilton after a decision made to reduce traffic through the city.
+As a result, businesses were drawn to areas outside Hamilton with easier access to I-75.
 Until 1999, when the Butler County Veterans Highway was built, Hamilton was the second-largest city in the United States without direct interstate access.